bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 ----
 - Phone number and email question from Tracey:

-- Understand we don't want to add anything to the business summary, but do we want to add co-op type?
-Yes.
+- Understand we don't want to add anything to the business summary, but do we want to add co-op type? **Yes**.

 - Corp dissolution application output - dissolution statement on COLIN outputs is: The affidavit required by section 316(1)(a) of the Business Corporations Act has been obtained and deposited in the company's records office.
 See sample under 9018 - https://app.zenhub.com/workspaces/entity-5bf2f2164b5806bc2bf60531/issues/bcgov/entity/9018
 This is different from what we are putting in the UI - the two options on the affidavit.